telerik/ajax-docs/controls/editor/appearance-and-styling/create-a-custom-skin.md

 ## RadEditor for ASP.NET AJAX CSS: Classes and Their Use

-Each of the controls included in the Telerik® UI for ASP.NET Ajax suite is styled with two CSS files that are loaded in a certain order.
+Each of the controls included in the Telerik® UI for ASP.NET AJAX suite is styled with two CSS files that are loaded in a certain order.
 The first one - ControlName.css, also called **base stylesheet** contains CSS properties and values that are common for all skins, i.e it is layout-specific, not skin-specific.
 These are CSS float, padding, margin, font-size, font-family, etc. In the general case, when creating a custom skin for a control this file should not be edited, unless the custom skin needs different sizes, paddings or margins.

 The second file represents the actual skin of the control, and its name consists of the control name plus the skin name, i.e - Editor.Default.css.
 Upon creating a custom skin for the control, one should edit that particular file, as it contains skin-specific CSS properties, and references to images, colors, borders and backgrounds.